Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Introduction

-In order to investigate the generic features of the tri-Higgs coupling at the LHC and a future collider we adopt an Effective Field Theory (EFT) approach~\cite{Buchmuller:1985jz, Grzadkowski:2010es, Giudice:2007fh, Masso:2014xra}.
+In order to investigate the generic features of the trihiggs coupling at the LHC and a future collider we adopt an Effective Field Theory (EFT) approach~\cite{Buchmuller:1985jz, Grzadkowski:2010es, Giudice:2007fh, Masso:2014xra}.
 In doing so we assume some possible new physics beyond the SM which modifies the Higgs couplings and is heavy with, for example, new physics scales such as $\Lambda_{\rm NP} \sim $ TeV.
-The effects of the new physics are parametrized by the higher dimensional effective operators, and the dimension-six $Q_H=(H^\dagger H)^3$ operator is the leading operator which modifies the momentum independent Higgs self-couplings at low energy.
+The effects of the new physics are parametrized by higher dimension effective operators, and the dimension-six $Q_H=(H^\dagger H)^3$ operator is the leading operator which modifies the momentum independent Higgs self-couplings at low energy.
 The $Q_H$ operator remains the only operator related to the Higgs sector unconstrained by current experiment.
 In order to motivate this study of the effective operator $Q_H$ we consider ultraviolet (UV) complete models which may generate this operator at tree level and therefore with a larger Wilson coefficient.
 This requirement combined with Lorentz invariance then limits our consideration to extended scalar sectors\footnote{Requiring closure of spinor and Lorentz indices implies fermions may only generate the $Q_H$ operator at one-loop and vectors may only generate dimension-six-operators with two derivatives at tree-level. }.
-These scalars should carry some $SU(2)_L$ charge which allows for a tree-level $Q_H$ along with a corresponding hypercharge $Y$.
 Additionally the new scalar must not be charged under $SU(3)_c$ as closure of color indices requires $Q_H$ be generated at one loop.
 Such scalar extensions of the SM constitute relatively simple scenarios beyond the SM which are also well-motivated by studies of the electroweak phase transition and baryogenesis \cite{Barger:2007im, Barger:2008jx}, having dark matter candidates \cite{McDonald:1993ex, Burgess:2000yq, FileviezPerez:2008bj}, or mechanisms for neutrino mass generation~\cite{Konetschny:1977bn, Magg:1980ut, Schechter:1980gr, Cheng:1980qt}.
 The complete list of the scalar extensions which generate a tree-level $Q_H$ are real~\cite{McDonald:1993ex, Burgess:2000yq, OConnell:2006rsp, Barger:2007im} and complex singlets~\cite{Barger:2008jx}, the two Higgs doublet model~(2HDM)~\cite{Branco:2011iw,Lee:1973iz,Gunion:2002zf}, real~\cite{Blank:1997qa, FileviezPerez:2008bj} and complex~\cite{Konetschny:1977bn, Magg:1980ut, Schechter:1980gr, Cheng:1980qt} triplets, and complex quadruplets.
-Assuming the new scalars in these models are heavy, we utilize an EFT approach to study their effects on electroweak precision tests, modifications of the single Higgs couplings, and the dihiggs production process in a model-independent and predictive way.
+Assuming the new scalars in these models are heavy, we utilize an EFT approach to study their effects on electroweak precision tests, modifications of the single Higgs couplings, and the di-Higgs production process in a model-independent and predictive way.